Atomically compares the value representation of the referenced object with that of

-expected, and if they are equivalent, replaces the former with
+expected, and if those are bitwise-equal, replaces the former with

-desired (performs read-modify-write operation).
-Otherwise, loads the actual value stored in
+desired (performs a read-modify-write operation).
+Otherwise, loads the actual value stored in the referenced object into

 The memory models for the read-modify-write and load operations are

 failure respectively.
 In the (2) and (4) versions

 order is used for both read-modify-write and load operations, except that std::memory_order_acquire and std::memory_order_relaxed are used for the load operation if order == std::memory_order_acq_rel, or order == std::memory_order_release respectively.

 |expected||-|| reference to the value expected to be found in the object referenced by the |

 |desired||-||the value to store in the the referenced object if it is as expected|

 |success||-||the memory synchronization ordering for the read-modify-write operation if the comparison succeeds.
 All values are permitted.|